-How to Become a Speech Therapist in New Mexico
+How to Become a Speech-Language Pathologist in New Mexico

 Featured Programs:

-For example, the UNM Health Systems Department of Speech-Language Pathology in Albuquerque provides SLP services to all populations ranging from infants to seniors.
-Their inpatient and outpatient SLP services are aimed at a number of conditions that affect speech and language, such as head and neck cancer; pediatric cleft lip or palate; tracheostomy; lockjaw; and velopharyngeal incompetence/insufficiency.
-They also provide neurological rehabilitation services for those with aphasia, apraxia, dysarthria, swallowing disorders, cognitive impairment, and developmental speech and language problems.
+For example, the UNM Health Systems Department of Speech-Language Pathology in Albuquerque provides comprehensive SLP services to all populations, from infants to seniors.
+Their inpatient and outpatient services address conditions affecting speech and language, including head and neck cancer, pediatric cleft lip or palate, tracheostomy, lockjaw, and velopharyngeal incompetence.
+They also offer neurological rehabilitation for aphasia, apraxia, dysarthria, swallowing disorders, cognitive impairment, and developmental speech and language problems.

-If you want to enter this rewarding field and become a speech-language pathologist, you’ll need to become licensed through the New Mexico Speech-Language Pathology, Audiology, and Hearing Aid Dispensers Practices Board.
+If you want to enter this rewarding field and become a speech-language pathologist, you’ll need to earn licensure through the New Mexico Speech-Language Pathology, Audiology, and Hearing Aid Dispensers Practices Board.

-Step 1.
-Earn a Speech Therapy Degree: Complete an Accredited Graduate Program in Speech-Language Pathology
+Step 1: Complete an Accredited Graduate Program in Speech-Language Pathology

-The first step to becoming a speech-language pathologist in New Mexico involves earning a master’s degree or higher that’s been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), part of the American Speech-Language-Hearing Association (ASHA).
+The first step to becoming a speech-language pathologist in New Mexico involves earning a master’s degree or higher from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), which is part of the American Speech-Language-Hearing Association (ASHA).

 New Mexico is home to three CAA-accredited programs.
-You may also choose to earn your degree through a CAA-accredited online master’s degree.
-Online programs offer unparalleled flexibility and convenience and are often the right choice for busy, working professionals.
+You may also choose to earn your degree through a CAA-accredited online master’s program, which offers flexibility and convenience for working professionals.

-To apply to a master’s program, you’ll need:
+To apply to a master’s program, you’ll typically need:

 • GRE scores